 - 1. Visitors are allowed in the service reception area only.
 Visitors are not allowed in the classrooms, student lounge, or clinic classroom area. - 2.
 Only emergency calls are permitted on the business phone.
 Students may use the student phones for a limited time.
 Please keep your calls to three (3) minutes or less. - 3.
 Cell phones are permitted in assigned areas of the school. - 4.
-Earbuds can only be used in designated areas. - 5.
+Only earbuds and headphones can be used in designated areas and can only be used in one ear. - 5.
 Future Professionals may not gather around the service desk, service reception area, or offices. - 6.
 Food and drinks are allowed in designated areas. - 7.
 Paul Mitchell The School Columbus and Paul Mitchell The School Cleveland is a smoke-free campus.
 Students who fail to follow this policy will be suspended for a total of 30 days. - 8.
 Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - 9.
 School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy.